The best British Airways World Traveller Plus (premium economy) seats

 When it comes to selecting a seat on a flight, it should never be a guess.
-We’ve already taken a look at the best British Airways first-class seats as well as the best British Airways Club World seats, and now we’re continuing our series for a look at the best seats in British Airways’ premium economy cabin, World Traveller Plus.
-A recent flight review can be found here.
+We’ve already taken a look at the best British Airways first-class seats, the best British Airways Club World seats as well as the best British Airways World Traveller seats and here is our take on the best seats in British Airways’ premium economy cabin, World Traveller Plus.
+A recent flight review on the latest refurbished 777-200 can be found here.

 World Traveller Plus is offered on all British Airways long-haul aircraft: